CopenhagenCityArchives/CorrectOCR/docs/commands.rst

 Global Arguments
 ----------------

-If the global arguments are not provided on the command line, `CorrectOCR.ini` and environment variables are checked (see :doc:`configuration`).
+If the global arguments are not provided on the command line, `CorrectOCR.ini` and environment variables are checked (see :py:mod:`CorrectOCR.config`).

 Workspace
 ^^^^^^^^^